Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -cloning a repository (git clone) and creating side branches(git branch ...). switching between branches(git checkout) and merging side branches with main branch(git merge side-branch).
 -pushing a side/feature branch to the remote (gitlab/github) and creating merge requests.
 -Creating issues, merge requests, labels,assigning issues and merge request.
+-Introduction into CI/CD.
+This has to do with collaborative work where for each push, automated tests are performed that are specified in the YAML file.
+Configuring a runner is required for the tests/jobs inside of the YAML file to be executed.
+This process can also be automated without configuring any yaml files and runners by just doing the AutoDevOps automated testing.
+-Some introduction into the various roles in the software engineering industry. e.g DevOps engineers.

 CHELLENGES